reaisinc/collector-server/README.md

 To view the various configuration files, open your browser and go to http://localhost.
 You can customize the display fields as well as set layers to editable/non-editable.

+To add/edit shapes, you must have sqlite3.exe and the following .dlls from ArcMap installed in the root folder of the server executable: stgeometry_sqlite.dll icudt52.dll icuio52.dll icuin52.dll icuuc52.dll

 ### Docker
 Docker instructions
 ````